 People approach the Northeast Ridge three different ways: (1) Via a 15 minute chartered helicopter flight out of Palmer where you can land right at Blissful Lake, which is just outside of the park boundary.
 People who choose this option then to leave first thing in the morning which means they can be climb the route that day.
 (2) Via Bold Ridge Trail > Hunter Creek Pass > West Fork of Hunter Creek.
 This is the approach Maresa Jenson and Max Neal took in 2018.
 They hiked out via the East Fork of the Eklutna.
 (3) East Fork of the Eklutna > Baleful Creek Valley > Baleful Pass > West Fork Hunter Creek Glacier.
 The most-common approach by-far being the latter – although the distance and difficulty of the route should not be taken lightly: the entire approach / climb / return ends up being 52 miles round trip with 17,500’ of elevation gain and loss.
 It should be added that less than half of that distance is on a trail – the rest being in dense brush, steep grass, loose rock and snow.

 The Eklutna River route follows the Eklutna Lake trail, where you stash your bike and hike up the East Fork of the Eklutna River all the way to the end of the trail.
 Gain a sheep trail high above the river at roughly 3500’ and follow it to Baleful Creek Valley.
 You then have to hike up and over a pass to gain the West Fork Hunter Creek Glacier which you descend to the jumbled moraine piles at the base of the glacier / East Face until finally ascending to Blissful Lake.
 The route takes approximately 12 hours and is very difficult.
-If you are a climber and want the GPX for the approach please email or comment and I will happily share them.
+If you are a climber and want the GPX for the approach please email as I do not usually post GPX data for Chugach routes.

 Mike and I met in the early morning hours and drove to Eklutna Lake where we biked the initial 10 miles, stashed the bikes and began the hike.
 The first 3 miles of the East Fork Trail was in decent shape but it soon turned into an overgrown jungle of devils club, cow parsnip, alder and downed trees.
 Eventually we found remnants of an old trail that got us up and out of the valley and onto the hanging bench above the river.
 We then ascended the grass slopes to finally gain the sheep highway that leads you to Baleful Creek Valley which we followed until finally turning the corner and side-hilling down to the meadows beside Baleful Creek.
 It was hot and we had neglected to bring enough water and our pace slowed to a crawl due to dehydration.
 On the flip side the heat worked out because it turned out Mike had left his shirt at home and had only brought a rain jacket and fleece.
 3 days of shirtless posing lead to a lot of jokes.